matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

 <img alt="Accessibility tree view of a MathML formula showing nested semantic elements.
 The tree includes nodes such as MathMLMath, MathMLSup, MathMLIdentifier, MathMLNumber, and MathMLOperator, representing the structure of the equation a² + b² = c²." src="./mathml-a11y-tree.png"
 />

-However, and this is something we will see through the whole article, screen reader support for the <code>math</code> tag is differently depending on the assistive technology.
+However, as we will see throughout the article, screen reader support for the <code>math</code> tag varies across assistive technologies.
 VoiceOver seems to be doing a pretty good job, [JAWS also makes it easy for both speech and braille](https://www.freedomscientific.com/training/teachers/accessing-math-content-with-jaws-and-fusion/), and [NVDA needs an add-on to make it work called MathCat](https://github.com/nvaccess/nvda/issues/17667) because if not, the <code>math</code> tag will be ignored.
 A major pull request ([#18323](https://github.com/nvaccess/nvda/pull/18323)) was merged on 17 November 2025 which integrates MathCAT into NVDA core, meaning users won’t have to find/install a separate add-on to handle math.

 <section aria-labelledby="example-formula">
   <h3 id="example-formula">How screen readers interpret the formula</h3>